 The show in its entirety is dreadfully narcissistic, and in my opinion encourages young people to behave quite terribly towards one another.
 Is this really a good way to entertain?
 It's also not at all realistic - this is not how people fall in love in the real world.

 In the real world, we do not have to compete in a line with a number of others for the affections of our 'mate', for example.
-Yes - this may happen behind closed doors, thanks to online dating, but it's not as 'in your face' (or beamed to thousands of viewers...) and therefore doesn't cause the same amount of harm and hurt.
+Yes - this may happen behind closed doors, thanks to online dating or dating apps, but it's not as 'in your face' (or beamed to thousands of viewers...) and therefore doesn't cause the same amount of harm and hurt.

 For example, I doubt I will ever be popping down to the local pub to join a queue of pals in the hope of snogging all of my girlfriends' fellas just to see if I can entice one of them away - because 'I'm just going for what I want - because 'I need to think of myself' (unless that's your kink of course..)!
 I mean, they call this reality TV, but it's far from reality.
 It forces contestants to demonstrate a huge amount of selfishness, and forces behaviours and scenarios that simply do not happen in real life.